akstevx/starwarssdk-app/README.md

 ## Building the example project
 1. Clone the repository.
-2. Import the project either using Android Studio
+2. Import the project either using Android Studio/
-3. Use hilt for dependency injection and annotate your application class with @HiltAndroidApp
+3. Use hilt for dependency injection and annotate your application class with @HiltAndroidApp.
-4. Build and run the project on your device or emulator
+4. Build and run the project on your device or emulator.

 ## Improvements
-- Persist data with database to avoid constantly calling apis.
+- Persist data with database to avoid always making api requests to fetch data.
 - Dependency invasion without using hilt or any di library that enforces user to make changes to their Application class.
+- Error handling can be improved.
 - Add button or swipe to refresh effect on activities displaying data to refresh the data being displayed on activity
-- Restrict access files within Sdk
+- Restrict access to files inside Sdk.

 ## Blog
 - [Companion blog article](https://www.raywenderlich.com/52-building-an-android-library-tutorial#toc-anchor-008)